slowjams/Pro-ASP.NET-Core/z13-URL Routing.md

       var count = FastPathTokenizer.Tokenize(path, buffer);
       var segments = buffer.Slice(0, count);

-      // FindCandidateSet will return a candidate set.
-This does some preliminary matching of the URL (mostly the literal segments). var (candidates, policies) = FindCandidateSet(httpContext, path, segments);
+      var (candidates, policies) = FindCandidateSet(httpContext, path, segments);
       var candidateCount = candidates.Length;
       if (candidateCount == 0) {